 Did you know that you can add images and pictures to your ebook manuscript?

-Your images can be in colour, but depending on what device a reader uses, your images may change to black and white on devices such as Kindles.
+Your images can be in color, but depending on what device a reader uses, your images may change to black and white on devices such as Kindles.

 Here is a step by step guide to adding images to an ebook manuscript, with screenshots.

 The first step in adding images to your text is to reduce the size of each of your images.
-As an ebook is a small electronic file, large images should be avoided.
+An ebook is a small electronic file, and you should avoid adding large images.

 To resize your image, open your image file in an image editor.
 From the menu, select adjust size.
 You will see the width, height, and resolution of your image.
 These need to be changed.